 If you're a spicy food lover like me, you probably love a good curry.
 Curries come in so many shapes and sizes flavor-wise.
 They vary from place to place, and even a single location may have multiple varieties, but the one thing they have in common is BIG CURRY FLAVOR.

-The thing you need to understand about the term "curry" is that while it is typically associated with Indian cuisine, it is a term invented by the West that doesn't actually refer to any specific Indian cuisine.
+The thing you need to understand about the term "curry" is that while it is typically associated with Indian cooking and cuisine, it is a term invented by the West that doesn't actually refer to any specific Indian dish.
 It is really just a general term referring to a spice blend.

 So what exactly IS curry powder?